stevencohn/OneMore/README.md

 * Arrange containers vertically or in columns
 * Add caption to selected file attachments on the page
 * Add special icon to the page title, also appears in page hierarchy
+* Copy formatted hyperlink to page
+* Copy formatted hyperlink to paragraph
 * Expand or Collapse indented outlines, save and restore outlining
 * Fit background grid spacing to most common text size
 * Merge pages, preserving formatting and position of outlines